petrarca95/Notes/topics/Udemy/The Ultimate MySQL Botcamp/Sec1_2_Intro_Installation.md

 - This is a problem because we want our data to be uniquely identifiable
 - Each row needs to be unique
 - Each row represents a unique entity
+- A fundamental part of DBs is to have entries be identifiable
+- If we sign up for facebook, there is a reason why usernames are unique, there can not be two users with user name colt

 ![](assets/markdown-img-paste-20191222212254697.png)